 Sometimes it is necessary to parameterize dynamic file upload.
-The recorded request typically will be a multipart post request where one of the fields has a value containing the file content.
+The recorded request typically will be a multi-part post (Content-type: multipart/form-data) request where one field contains a value containing the file content.
 For example, the request will look like this:

 Content-Disposition: form-data; name="submittedfile"; filename="recorded.pdf"